EffectOrientedProgramming/EOPCode/README.md

 > cs
 ```
 Running the `cs` command verifies that Coursier was installed.
-Then open a fresh terminal before proceeding.
+Now open a fresh terminal before proceeding.

 If the terminal displays a message saying 'cs is not found',
 check the previous command.
-Otherwise, then enter these
+Otherwise, enter these
 commands to give execute permission to Coursier and install the
 package: